 Bed bugs are parasitic insects that feed solely on the blood of people and animals while they sleep.
 Bed bug infestations usually occur in apartments, shelters, rooming houses, hotels, cruise ships, buses, trains, and dorm rooms.

 Fleas are ectoparasites of humans.
-Their bites cause itching and irritations.
+Their bites cause itching and irritation.
 They also serve as vectors for transmitting diseases like cat scratch disease, flea-borne typhus, and plague.

 Human Lice: Human lice survive by feeding on human blood.
 Close person-to-person contact is needed for the transmission of lice infestations (pediculosis and pthiriasis).
 Three types of lice are found in the human body.
 They are